 One clear way to determine that you are not practicing effective self-management is if you are feeling overwhelmed.

-The problem is, when we are saying yes to too many things, our productivity, income, and other aspects of our business and personal life suffer instead of improving.
+We often say yes to things because we want to look good, please other people or we think we “should” say yes for some reason.
+The problem is, when we say yes to too many things, our productivity, income, and other aspects of our business and personal life sometimes suffer instead of improving.

-Give yourself, your business, your clients, and your loved ones the gift of learning when to say no. It’s a great way to establish healthy boundaries
+Give yourself, your business, your clients, and your loved ones the gift of learning when to say no. It’s an important way to establish healthy boundaries.

 “But, how do I know what to say no to?” you may ask.

-Saying ‘no’ with grace, style and kindness is a wonderful way to keep yourself sane and productive.
+Saying no with grace, style and kindness is a critical component of keeping yourself sane and productive.
 It is also a way to gain respect from the people you interact with.

-You will find that people come to respect and honor you and your time more when you are able to say no, if necessary.
-And those who respect and honor you make better clients, colleagues, friends and associates.
+You will find that people come to respect you and your time more when you are able to say no, if necessary.
+And those who respect and honor you make better clients, partners, colleagues, friends and associates.